A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Introduction

 The MML estimator's computational inefficiency arises from treating the latent factors as random effects that must be integrated out of the marginal likelihood.
 An alternative class of computationally efficient estimators treats the latent factors as fixed parameters, thereby avoiding the need for specifying a prior distribution on the latent factors and for evaluating high-dimensional integrals.
-However, these estimators pay a price for their computational efficiency: namely, they are only consistent in the double asymptotic setting where both the sample size and the number of items simultaneously tend to infinity.
+However, these estimators pay a price for their computational efficiency: namely, they are only consistent in the double asymptotic setting described above.
 The constrained joint maximum likelihood estimator (CJMLE; Chen, Li, \& Zhang, 2019) is the state-of-the-art estimator in this class; it is faster than MML-based approaches and is efficient in the double asymptotic setting.
 Zhang, Chen, and Li's (2020) estimator based on singular value decomposition (SVD) is faster than CJMLE and does not suffer from convergence issues, although it is not (double) asymptotically efficient.